astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Step 2: Install the required provider packages

-To use the Object Storage Custom XCom Backend, you need to install the Common IO provider package and the provider package for your object storage container provider.
+To use the Object Storage XCom Backend, you need to install the Common IO provider package and the provider package for your object storage container provider.

 <Tabs
     defaultValue="aws"